 Doing laundry for a family can be an overwhelming prospect, but even single people and childless couples can get behind in their washing with the time constraints of a busy life.
-Laundry can go from being a daily, onerous chore to a quick and easy once-a-week task if you stop to ask yourself the following questions.
+Laundry can go from being a daily, onerous chore to a quick and easy once-a-week task if you incorporate the following organizational hacks into your laundry routine.
 Get ready for a pile-free life!

-2) Are you washing clothes that are out of season?
-If you live in a variable climate, you may be trying to deal with closets and drawers that are stuffed with piles of shorts and tank tops in the winter, or bulky sweatshirts in summer.
+If you live in a variable climate, you may be trying to deal with closets and drawers that are stuffed with piles of shorts and tank tops in the winter or bulky sweatshirts in summer.
 This doesn't make any sense!
 Unless you are blessed with a large walk-in closet that has room for all seasons of your wardrobe, you'll need to pack away seasonal items and get them out of your way.

-3) Do you throw everything you take off into the laundry?
 Or do you wear items more than once?
 Most people wash their clothing items way too much.
 Undies and socks, of course, automatically go in the laundry bin, but anything else is eligible to be worn more than one time before it is washed.
-This not only saves on water, energy and detergent, it cuts down on wear and tear to your clothes, making them last longer and look better for longer.
+This not only saves on water, energy, and detergent, but it also cuts down on wear and tear to your clothes, making them last longer and look better for longer.
 And, of course, it makes for less work for you!

 Instead of impulsively dropping everything you take off your body into the laundry, take a moment to check the item.
 Put your shirt up to your nose and sniff!
 Then check it for stains or spots.
 If it passes the sniff test and doesn't have any visible soil on it, hang it up in the closet for a second wearing.
 Unless you tend to perspire a lot, shirts can often be worn at least twice.
 Pants can be worn even more, often three or four times, before they require washing.
 "If it ain't dirty, don't wash it!" should be the general rule.

-4) Do you have a "system" for doing your laundry?
-By this I mean, do you have a particular day of the week when laundry is done, and a step-by-step process that you can complete in a timely manner so that you're not leaving clothes in the washer, dryer, or laundry baskets for days on end?
+By this, I mean, do you have a particular day of the week when laundry is done and a step-by-step process that you can complete in a timely manner so that you're not leaving clothes in the washer, dryer, or laundry baskets for days on end?
 Unless you have a very large family, you should be able to do your laundry on one day, or at least over the 2 weekend days (more on this later!).
 Designate your day, or choose to do laundry on weekends, and ONLY do laundry at that time.

 For example, throw a load in when you get up in the morning, put it in the dryer as soon as you get home from work, and fold and put it away after the supper dishes have been done.
 It may take some trial and error to come up with a laundry schedule that works for you, but pick one and then stick to it.